-Dr Simon Ruffell smiling
+Dr Simon Ruffell Profile

 Dr Simon Ruffell is a psychiatrist, ayahuasca researcher, and student of curanderismo.